 “Biometric devices are much more affordable and should be incorporated into most businesses,” he said in an email.
 “Some forms of biometrics are more secure than others — fingerprint versus iris scans, as an example.
 But these systems are still often superior to basic card access systems, which can be easily hacked or simply transferred from one person to the other.”

-Still, make sure you establish a necessary use case before implementing this kind of technology — especially if you're looking to build it into your customers’ experience.
-This technology is still developing, so if you’re interested but aren’t ready to partner with another company, it's ideal to wait and see how other businesses employ biometrics in their day-to-day operations.
+Still, you should establish a necessary use case before implementing this technology — especially if you want to build it into your customers’ experience.
+This technology is still developing, so if you’re interested but aren’t ready to partner with another company, wait and see how other businesses employ biometrics in their day-to-day operations.

 “Make sure the use case is really solid and your customers are going to be comfortable with it,” Aley said.
 “Introducing something and spending a lot of time on something that your customers aren’t going to be comfortable with is not going to be a great recipe for success.”